parnianshahkar/academic-website/_pages/about.md

 ---

-Feel free to explore my website to learn more about my research and academic journey.
+Feel free to explore my website to learn more about my research and academic journey!

 <!-- Welcome!
 I am a third-year Computer Science PhD student at University of California, Irvine.
 My main research interests broadly fall into the following two categories:
 1- Designing algorithms under uncertainty, where the goal is to design algorithms for uncertain inputs or environments.
 For example areas such as Online Algorithms, and Algorithmic Game Theory.